MattHuss91/phandalin-timeline/README.md

 ---

-© 2025 Matthew Husselbury.
+Â© 2025 Matthew Husselbury.
 All rights reserved.
 **This repository is publicly visible but is not open source.**

 You may view and learn from this code for personal use only.
 **Reproduction, modification, distribution, or commercial use is strictly prohibited** without the express written permission of the author.

+**Loreweave** is a free TTRPG management tool developed by Matthew Husselbury.
+**Future Echoes** is the creative studio behind its design and development.